aleksei-berezkin/typique/README.md

 Finally, the [naming options](./docs/Configuration.md#namingoptions) let you control how the context name is transformed into a class or css-var name.
 For example, you can add constant parts, random parts, or even exclude the context name entirely.

-## Class and css-var names validation
+## Class and CSS variable name validation

-Typique checks that the name:
+Typique validates that a name:

-- Corresponds to the context name and current [naming options](./docs/Configuration.md#namingoptions)
+- Matches the derived context name and the current [naming options](./docs/Configuration.md#namingoptions)
 - Is unique within the TypeScript project

-In case of invalid name, a diagnostic is displayed, and quick-fixes are suggested:
+If a name is invalid, a diagnostic is shown and quick fixes are suggested:

 (pic)

-## The scope of names uniqueness
+## The scope of name uniqueness

-Quick recap: "TypeScript project" means the `tsconfig.json` file, plus source files which are included to it (referred to as "roots"), plus all files that are reachable via imports from the roots.
-One workspace can include multiple TypeScript projects, which is a typical case of monorepos.
+As a reminder, a TypeScript project consists of:

+- A `tsconfig.json` file
+- The source files included by that config (often called *roots*)
+- All files reachable via imports from roots

+A single workspace can contain multiple TypeScript projects, which is common in monorepos.

-The scope of names uniqueness is TypeScript project, not the workspace.
-To guarantee names uniqueness between the different TypeScript projects, you can add names prefixes and suffixes via [naming options](./docs/Configuration.md#namingoptions).
-See also [Monorepos and Shared Code](./docs/MonoreposAndSharedCode.md) guide for more advanced techniques.
+Typique enforces name uniqueness at the TypeScript project level, not at the workspace level.
+To guarantee uniqueness across multiple TypeScript projects, you can add prefixes or suffixes via the [naming options](./docs/Configuration.md#namingoptions).
+For more advanced setups, see the [Monorepos and Shared Code](./docs/MonoreposAndSharedCode.md) guide.

 ## Nesting CSS objects